Amachan: Hometown chapter (Episode 1 - Episode 72)

 Hiroshi has a secret liking for Aki, and his videos of her, especially after she catches her first sea urchin, make her as big a sensation as Yui.
 At school, Aki falls in love with Kōichi Taneichi, a third-year student in the underwater engineering course, and decides to enroll as well.
-She and Haruko experience a shock when Chūbei, Haruko's father whom they thought was dead, suddenly appears in town.
+She and Haruko experience a shock when Chūbei, Haruko's father who they thought was dead, suddenly appears in town.
 Natsu had apparently thought it too much trouble to correct their impression he was dead.
 Aki's father Masamune also comes to town hoping to get back together with his wife, but Haruko insists on a divorce.

 Around that time Aki and Yui learn that Haruko had left Sodegahama originally to become an idol and had failed.
 This puts pressure on the two girls, on whose shoulders rest the hopes for the Kitasanriku Railroad's survival.
 But their relationship becomes strained when Aki finds out that Koichi is going out with Yui.
 They get back together, however, to perform on a special train in support of the railroad.
 The event is a great success and Yui begins to appear on local television.
 Haruko makes Aki promise that was her last performance as an idol.
 Yui then finds out that Mizuguchi, a man from Tokyo seemingly residing in town to mine amber, is really a talent scout.
 She tries to leave town with him but is stopped by Daikichi and the others.
 Yui holes up in her room and only emerges when Aki arranged for them to perform again at the Ama Cafe she and the other divers started.
 Haruko slaps her when she finds out she broke her promise, but Aki then declares she wants to become an idol, too.
 She only lets her daughter go to Tokyo after hearing how much she admired her mother's singing.